sethwilsonUS/aipoetry/README.md

 Please feel free to open a Pull Request if you want to contribute a feature, or just some potential poem topics/styles.
 Topics are easy to contribute and just involve adding them to the relevant string array.
 Styles are a bit more involved; I will write up a guide on those later.

+### Topics

+Here are some common-sense guidelines for submitting topics:

+- no offensive topics
+- no topics that discriminate by race, sex, ethnicity, or other demographic
+- no political or religious topics
+- I reserve the right to reject topics for other reasons not listed

 Thanks!